Things To Do

 How to reach Montréal by plane.

-The main international airport serving Montréal, located about 20 kilometers from downtown.
+The main airport serving Montréal, located approximately 20 kilometers from downtown.
+It offers numerous international and domestic flights, along with transportation options such as buses and taxis.

 Walkability